dreamhead/moco/moco-doc/apis.md

 }
 ```

-Wildcard is acceptable to filter specified files, e.g we can include by
+Glob is acceptable to filter specified files, e.g we can include by

 * Java API